Find Reddit posts asking for SEO help.

 What makes an SEO thread high intent?

-A high-intent SEO thread usually includes a business site, a measurable problem, urgency, and a question about fixing or hiring.
+A strong SEO thread usually includes a business site, a measurable problem, urgency, and a question about fixing or hiring.

 Should I answer with a full audit?